farahbrunache/travay-colony-vuejs-dapp/README.md

 [ ] Full coverage unit tests

 ## Acceptance Criteria

-[ X ] End user can see a list of jobs
+[ ] End user can see a list of jobs
 [ ] End user can post a long-term job
 [ ] End user signs up and receives "x" amount of tokens to begin [ ] End user can only have "x" amount of tasks open at a time